Black Jack (1979 film): Production

+Financing

 Black Jack was the first film investment by Goldcrest Pictures, who provided £11,250 for initial development.
 Goldcrest recouped this when the film went into production.
 The bulk of financing came from the National Film Finance Corporation.

-Reception
+Filming

+The film was shot on location in North Yorkshire, England.

+Release

+Awards

 Black Jack won the FIPRESCI Award at the 1979 Cannes Film Festival.
 The film was also nominated for the "Gold Hugo" at the 1979 Chicago International Film Festival.